Did you know?

 The English Springer has a high energy level and requires lots of exercise, as well as room to run off-leash.
 He needs to be tired out to maintain a happy mental balance.

-It should go without saying that he needs to live in a home with a fenced backyard with an active owner who can keep up with him!
+Since his long legs make him one of the fastest of the Spaniels, it should go without saying that he needs to live in a home with a fenced backyard with an active owner who can keep up with him!
+This dog loves to swim and will get wet whenever he has the chance!